Cross-sector cooperation for a common goal

 Initial studies to produce calcium carbonate were carried out in 2016 at the Ragn-Sells laboratory in Sweden.
 In 2019, Ragn-Sells AS established a subsidiary RS-OSA Service OÜ.

-Tallinn University of Technology (TalTech) is the flagship of technical and IT science and education in Estonia, where higher education is available at all levels in engineering and technical sciences, information technology, economics, natural sciences and maritime affairs.
-TalTech's mission is to be a promoter of science, technology and innovation and a leading provider of engineering and economic education in Estonia.
+TalTech is the flagship of technical and IT science and education in Estonia, where higher education is available at all levels in engineering and technical sciences, information technology, economics, natural sciences and maritime affairs.

-The University of Tartu is the only classic universitas-typeof university in Estonia where research is conducted in the fields of humanities and arts, social sciences, medical sciences, and natural and exact sciences.
+The University of Tartu is the only classical universitas-type of university in Estonia where research is conducted in the fields of humanities and arts, social sciences, medical sciences, and natural and exact sciences.